OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTree.rst

 except possibly level :math:`d-1` are completely full.
 The bottom level has its nodes filled in from the left side.

-.. _FullComplete1:
+.. _FullComplete:

-.. inlineav:: FullComp dgm
+.. inlineav:: FullCompCON dgm
    :align: justify

-   Full and complete binary trees.

-.. _FullComplete:

-.. odsafig:: Images/FullComp.png
-   :width: 400
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Full and complete binary trees

    Examples of full and complete binary trees.
-   (a) This tree is full (but not complete).
-   (b) This tree is complete (but not full).

 Figure :num:`Figure #FullComplete` illustrates the differences between full and complete binary trees. [#]_